elbeno/testinator/README.md

 # Testinator

 Experiments with testing in C++.
 Testinator is a unit testing framework.
+It is known to work with:
+ * clang 3.5

 ## Basic setup